 Benefits and premiums of many regular premium policies are automatically indexed by the published consumer price index (CPI).
 Assumed future take-up of these indexation options is based on the Branch's own experience.
+The annual future CPI rates are largely derived from New Zealand Treasury forecasts.

 The expense inflation assumptions have been set based on the inflation rates, recent expense performance, the Branch's current plans and the terms of the relevant service company agreement, as appropriate.
+In addition, higher expense inflation has been assumed for New Zealand wealth protection portfolios compared to that assumed at 31 December 2017.
+The higher expense inflation assumption adopted due to the announcement of the transition to in-force specialist life insurer reflects an expectation that costs are not fully variable and will decrease more slowly that the run-off of policies.

-The assumed annual inflation and indexation rates at 31 December 2017 are 1.7% for CPI and 2.0% for expenses (31 December 2016: 1.5% for CPI and 2.0% for expenses).
+The assumed annual CPI and expense inflation rates at 31 December 2018 are 1.7% for CPI and 2.0% - 6.0% for expenses (31 December 2017: 1.7% for CPI and 2.0% for expenses).